ysoftware/appendAttributedString/README.md

 # appendAttributedStringWithEase

-### Simple extension that adds methods to add text to a NSMutableAttributedString.
+#### Simple extension that adds methods to add text to a NSMutableAttributedString

 Supports dynamic fonts, colors, underlines and strike through.